codingforpleasure/customized-workspace/Ubuntu/useful-resources/ensemble.md

   <img width="400" src="images/machine-learning/simple_calc.jpg" title="Look into the image">
 </p>

 However, this would be a **tedious task**.
-Just think about it, we would have to individually measure the heights of 1,000 students and then compute the mean height.
+Just think about it, **we would have to individually measure the heights of 1,000 students and then compute the mean height**.
 It will take days!
 We need a smarter approach here.

+This is where **Bootstrap Sampling** comes into play.

+Instead of measuring the heights of all the students, we can draw a random sample of 5 students and measure their heights.
+We would repeat this process 20 times and then average the collected height data of 100 students (5 x 20).
+This average height would be an estimate of the mean height of all the students of the school.

 #### Random Forest